How can we support pupils to have better mental health?

-One young person in every ten will experience mental health difficulties in any given year; it is therefore essential that teachers are open about the subject and are comfortable in talking about it.
+One young person in every ten will experience mental health issues in any given year; it is therefore essential that teachers are open about the subject and are comfortable in talking about it.

 Through my work in schools, I have been asked many times as to how school staff can better support pupils with their mental health.
 Many teachers find it difficult to initiate a conversation about such a sensitive and often awkward issue.
 On a personal note, I have experienced anxiety disorders and have both positive and negative experiences of how this was dealt with whilst in the education system.

-Using such personal experience, I have put together the following 6 tips on supporting pupils with their mental health.
+Using such personal experience, I have put together the following 6 tips on supporting children and young people with their mental health.
 Think APPLES!

 Approach!
 It can be difficult to know where to begin when discussing mental health, so the best thing to do is keep it casual.
 Don't interrogate the pupil; allow them to open up in their own way and in their own time.
 Try not to come across as intimidating, don't fire questions at them and avoid giving your own opinions if possible as this will help the young person to express their feelings openly and honestly, instead of telling you what they think you want to hear.
 Mental health affects every single one of us; it is how it affects us and how we deal with it that varies.
 My parents told me about celebrities like Adele and Daniel Radcliffe, who have spoken openly about their mental health.
 Using such examples can help pupils understand that mental health isn't something to be ashamed of; it affects everyone, even Harry Potter!

 Positivity!
 Talking to your students is a positive thing!
 Anything they discuss with you is great!
 Reminding your class that they can talk about anything with you, big or small, will reinforce a sense of security and belonging, instilling the knowledge that whatever they say will be heard and understood without being judged.
 A positive environment where mental health can be discussed freely can really make a difference!